ielab/elastic4IR/document_prior/README.md

 }
 ```

-Now that we have three documents indexed in Elasticsearch, we can use Elasticsearch to search for the documents.
+Now that we have three documents indexed in Elasticsearch, we can use Elasticsearch to search for documents.
-First, lets say we want to simply search for book chapter that contain term "Searching"
+First, let's assume we are interested in searching for book chapters that contain the term "Searching"

 ``` Elasticsearch via Kibana
 GET /book/chapter/_search
 {